Management Information Systems in Education

 These systems have become an increasingly important part of school life.
 No longer are management information systems simply a nifty bit of tech – they are essential for schools around the country to collectively deal and cope with a swelling national student body.

 That’s because good management information systems work for everyone involved in education.
 They make their jobs easier, cut down on administrative time and give them a holistic view of what is going on at all times.
-From school governors to the pupils themselves and on every rung of the ladder in-between, strong management information systems assist and improve user experiences every day.
+From school governors to the pupils themselves and on every rung of the ladder in-between, strong MIS assist and improve user experiences every day.
 They give schools the tools and abilities to cope with larger student bodies and so much more.

 What exactly is a Management Information System?